shannonchoi/Shannon-Prajeeta-Final-Project-IS477/ProjectPlan.md

 * Source: The data is retrieved from FRED (Federal Reserve Economic Data), a premier database maintained by the Federal Reserve Bank of St. Louis.
 FRED aggregates data from dozens of national and international sources, providing a trustworthy, central repository for high-fidelity economic time-series data used globally by auditors, economists, and researchers.
 Originally though, the data was produced by the Board of Governors of the Federal Reserve System (US), which is the central bank of the United States, responsible for conducting monetary policy, supervising banking institutions, and maintaining the stability of the financial system.
 * Format: Time-series (Weekly)
 * Description: This index measures the foreign exchange value of the U.S. Dollar against a weighted average of the currencies of a broad group of major U.S. trading partners.
 It is "Real" because it is adjusted for inflation, making it the most accurate measure of purchasing power
+* Key Variables:
+date (observation_date): Timestamp of observation
+RTWEXBGS: Index value representing inflation-adjusted USD strength relative to major trading partners
 * Access Method: Programmatic extraction via the FRED API using the fredapi Python library

 2. Real Exports of Goods and Services (EXPGS): Real Exports of Goods and Services (EXPGS)
 * Source: This dataset is also retrieved from FRED (Federal Reserve Economic Data),  but is originally produced by the U.S. Bureau of Economic Analysis (BEA).
 The BEA is the primary federal agency responsible for calculating the Gross Domestic Product (GDP) and other National Income and Product Accounts (NIPA), ensuring the data meets rigorous federal standards for statistical accuracy and provenance.
 Format: Time-series (Quarterly)
+Key Variables:
+date (observation_date): Timestamp of observation
+EXPGS: Inflation-adjusted total exports (in billions of chained dollars)
 * Description: This represents the total inflation-adjusted value of all goods and services produced in the U.S. and sold to the rest of the world.
 It is a key component of GDP
 * Access Method: Programmatic extraction via the FRED API

 ## Data Integration:
+The common feature between the two datasets is time, specifically the observation_date variable.
+This shared temporal dimension enables integration.
 We will integrate based on the 'observation_date' column in both datasets.
 The primary challenge in integrating these datasets is the difference in reporting frequency.
 The Dollar Index is updated weekly, while Export data is updated quarterly.
 To resolve this, we’ll use a downsampling transformation in Python Pandas.
 We’ll calculate the mean value of the weekly Dollar Index for each quarter, creating a new "Quarterly Average" series.
 We’ll create a lagged version of the Export dataset by shifting it by two quarters to test our hypothesis that currency fluctuations have a delayed impact on trade volume.

 ## Timeline: